Sandinista!: Background and recording

 The song "Up in Heaven (Not Only Here)" borrowed some lyrics from the Phil Ochs song "United Fruit" featured on the album Sings for Broadside (released 1976).

+The title refers to the Sandinistas in Nicaragua, and its catalogue number, 'FSLN1', refers to the abbreviation of the party's Spanish name, Frente Sandinista de Liberación Nacional.
+The album title was chosen in response to a statement by British prime minister Margaret Thatcher advocating for a ban on public use of the Sandinistas' name.

 Release

 According to Joe Strummer, the decision to release a triple-LP was their way of mocking CBS for resisting their desire to release London Calling as a double album, then releasing Bruce Springsteen's double album The River less than a year later.
 Strummer took pleasure in the abundance, saying "It was doubly outrageous.
 Actually, it was triply outrageous."
 Mick Jones said, "I always saw it as a record for people who were, like, on oil rigs.
 Or Arctic stations.
 People that weren't able to get to the record shops regularly."

 The band's wish to release the album at a low price was also met with resistance, and they had to forgo any royalties on the first 200,000 copies sold in the UK and a 50% cut in royalties elsewhere.

 Four singles were released from the Sandinista! sessions in the UK: "Bankrobber" (which did not appear on the album), "The Call Up", "Hitsville UK", and "The Magnificent Seven".
 A single disc promotional sampler called Sandinista Now! was sent to press and radio.
 The side one track listing was "Police on My Back", "Somebody Got Murdered", "The Call Up", "Washington Bullets", "Ivan Meets G.I.
 Joe" and "Hitsville U.K.".
 The side two track listing was "Up in Heaven (Not Only Here)", "The Magnificent Seven", "The Leader", "Junco Partner", "One More Time" and "The Sound of Sinners".

 The song "Washington Bullets" was lyricist Joe Strummer's most extensive—and most specific—political statement to date.
-In it, Strummer name checks conflicts or controversies from around the world; namely in Chile, Nicaragua, Cuba, Afghanistan and Tibet.
-(In reference to the first three, Strummer seems to side with what he sees as popular leftist movements or governments, while in the latter two, he sharply criticises the policy of Moscow's and Beijing's communist governments for what he sees as their imperialist actions.)
+In it, Strummer name checks conflicts or controversies from around the world, namely in Chile, Nicaragua, Cuba, Afghanistan and Tibet.
 The Rolling Stone review of Sandinista! calls "Washington Bullets", along with "The Equaliser" and "The Call Up", "the heart of the album".

 The original, 3-disc vinyl release of Sandinista! included a tri-fold lyric sheet titled The Armagideon Times, no. 3 (a play on "Armagideon Time", the B-side from the single London Calling.)
 Armagideon Times, nos.
 1 and 2 were Clash fanzines.
 The lyric sheet featured cartoons credited to Steve Bell, as well as hand-written (but still legible) lyrics of all the original songs.
 The 2-CD release contains a facsimile of the lyric sheet considerably reduced in size.

 The cover photo of the band was taken by Pennie Smith, in Camley Street, behind St Pancras railway station.